First impression of the UMIDIGI Z Pro

 Like the model, the UMIDIGI Z Pro is delivered in a practical metal box without the addition of Pro.
 There are no differences in the scope of delivery either.
 In addition to the smartphone, it also includes a Pump Express charger, a cool USB Type-C cable, multilingual operating instructions and a SIM needle.

 Design and workmanship

-Particularly interesting is the so-called "Bokeh" effectwhich is enabled by the dual camera system.
-"Bokeh" means nothing but "blurry".
-As a result, objects or people are better placed in the foreground, whereas the background is blurred.
-This effect is created on the software side by a virtual apertureDerived from F11 to F0.8 enough.
-Already shot bokeh shots can also be edited later in the gallery by moving the virtual aperture and refocusing.
-The bokeh recording mode is unfortunately not implemented very well with this smartphone.
-Compared to the recently tested by us Honor 6X, which also has a bokeh mode, the adjustment of the virtual aperture in the UMIDIGI Z Pro is comparatively difficult.
-To put the person or the object in the foreground perfectly requires a lot of tact and patience.
-In addition to bokeh photos are also Bokeh video recording possible.
+The so-called "bokeh" effect, which is made possible by the dual camera system, is particularly interesting.
+"Bokeh" means nothing else than "blurred or out of focus".
+Objects or people can be brought into the foreground better, while the background is shown blurred.
+This effect is generated by the software using a virtual aperture that extends from F11 to F0.8.
+Bokeh recordings that have already been taken can also be edited later in the gallery by moving the virtual aperture and refocusing.
+Unfortunately, the bokeh recording mode is not implemented too well on this smartphone.
+Compared to the one we recently tested Honor 6X, which also has a bokeh mode, adjusting the virtual aperture on the UMIDIGI Z Pro is comparatively difficult.
+To bring the person or the recorded object perfectly into the foreground requires a certain amount of tact and patience.
+In addition to bokeh photo recordings, bokeh video recordings are also possible.

-Shooting mode: Standard
+Recording mode: Standard

 Shooting mode: Bokeh

 The front camera surprises with its decent recording quality.
 Those who like to take selfies will get their money's worth.
 Also surprising is the LED flash on the front, which provides sufficient illumination even at night.
 The front camera also offers a face beauty mode and a panorama mode as additional recording modes.
 Videos can even be recorded in full HD.